7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Configure-And-Manage-Virtual-Networks/Azure-Administration-Configure-Virtual-Networks.md

 - Subnet creation lose **five** addresses: all 0s, 256, Azure Default Gateway, next two address after the Default gateway will be lost to DNS.
 	- /29 - would only have 3 addresses as you always lose the 5 above

+Azure Virtual Network
+- Azure virtual network is a logical isolation of the Azure cloud dedicated to subscription
+- For provisioning and managing VPNs in Azure
+- Create hybrid or cross-premises solutions, when CIDR blocks do not overlap
+- Controllable DNS server settings for virtual networks, and segmentation of the virtual network into subnets.

 Network Interface Controller (NIC) - soft/hardware that interface between two device or protocol layer in a network communicating with IP

 Azure Network Interfaces (NICs):